-- offers training and individual consultations to faculty teaching or interested in teaching online or hybrid courses.
+- offers training and individual consultations to faculty teaching (or interested in teaching) online or hybrid courses.

 The Online Learning Group, in collaboration with the Teaching & Learning Resources Group, also offers training on emerging digital tools and platforms (such as social media) that can be used in both distance education and face-to-face classrooms.

-The list is updated at the end of each semester.
+View the list of Faculty trained to teach online at American University.
+This list is updated at the end of each semester.